loum/filester/README.md

 > **_Note:_** The web server will block your CLI and all activity will be logged to the console.
 To end serving pages, just `Ctrl-C``

 With your web browser navigate to [http://localhost:8889](http://localhost:8889).

+Documentation is also served from the `main` branch via GitHub pages at [https://loum.github.io/filer/](https://loum.github.io/filer/)

 ## Useful Commands
 ### `make init`